About the South Carolina Ecological Services Field Office

 - Community groups, local governments and schools.

-- Federal and state agencies seeking approval on federally funded activities that may impact federally listed species, wetlands, migratory birds, anadromous fish, and other trust resources.
+- Other Federal and State agencies seeking approval on federally funded activities that may impact federally listed species, wetlands, migratory birds, anadromous fish, and other trust resources.

 - Review of over 500 federally funded, licensed, or permitted projects annually for potential impacts to wetlands, endangered species, and other fish and wildlife.